stratum-mining/sv2-spec/03-Protocol-Overview.md

 ## 3.6 Common Protocol Messages

-The following protocol messages are common across all of the protocols described in this BIP.
+The following protocol messages are common across all of the protocols described in this document.

 ### 3.6.1 `SetupConnection` (Client -> Server)